-- 35. A central part of this programme focuses on a knowledge-management strategy to ensure that lessons learned are applied to improve future responses.
-Results to date include three lessons-learned exercises based on evaluations of WFP's responses in Haiti, Niger and Pakistan, the launch of a lessons-learned database to store and track implementation of recommendations, and the development of a toolkit to enable regional bureaux and country offices to conduct their own lessons-learned exercises.
-A major shift has taken place from ad hoc findings and recommendations to a systematic approach that feeds back into corporate systems such as revised response protocols and a new response and preparedness framework, currently under formulation. - 36.
+- 35. A central part of this programme focuses on a knowledge-management strategy to ensure that lessons learned are systematically applied to improve future responses.
+Results to date include: three lessons-learned exercises based on evaluations of WFP's responses in Haiti, Niger and Pakistan; the launch of a lessons-learned database to store and track implementation of recommendations; and the development of a toolkit to enable regional bureaux and country offices to conduct their own lessons-learned exercises.
+Findings and recommendations from emergencies are now systematically fed back into corporate systems, resulting in revised response protocols.
+A new response and preparedness framework is currently under formulation. - 36.
 Results have already been achieved by PREP, increasing delegations of authority to WFP's Country Directors to empower them to make decisions.
 The Forward Purchase Facility has been tapped to increase stocks of emergency nutrition products such as Plumpy'Sup, Plumpy'Doz and Supercereal Plus, and an emergency preparedness and response package has been rolled out in 19 countries to provide updated preparedness guidelines and strategies to minimize risk.